aloubyansky/playground/README.md

 ### Quarkus core

-[Quarkus Core](https://github.com/quarkusio/quarkus) is an essential member of a platform and is dominanting during the dependency constraint alignment in a sense that its dependency constraints are immutable, i.e. other platform members will be adapted to comply with the Quarkus core build and runtime requirements and not the other way around.
+[Quarkus Core](https://github.com/quarkusio/quarkus) is an essential member of a platform and is dominant during the dependency constraint alignment in a sense that its dependency constraints are immutable, i.e. other platform members will be adapted to comply with the Quarkus core build and runtime requirements and not the other way around.

 ### Platform member input